Distance Teaching and Learning

 - Get tips for safer testing and find out what’s new with WIDA assessments.

-- WIDA has created a resource, Assessment Best Practices During COVID-19, to support test coordinators and test administrators administering ACCESS for ELLs (Alternate, Kindergarten, Online and Paper).
+- Assessment Best Practices During COVID-19 for ACCESS for ELLs and WIDA Screener.
 This resource can be accessed in the WIDA Secure Portal (valid account required).

 - Educator Connection and Collaboration

 - New WIDA Facebook Groups have been established for educators to connect and share resources: the WIDA Educator Exchange and Supporting Success for Multilingual Learners with Disabilities.